alexborgognoni/flexliving-dashboard/README.md

 - **Real-time Updates**: Ratings are recalculated during database initialization
 - **Fallback Logic**: Uses existing property rating if no published reviews exist

+### Trend Calculation System
+- **Consistent Algorithm**: Both dashboard and insights pages use identical trend calculation logic
+- **Unfiltered Data**: Trends are calculated using the complete, unfiltered review dataset for accuracy
+- **Period-Based Comparison**: Reviews are split into recent and older periods (50/50 split by date)
+- **Threshold-Based Classification**:
+  - "Rising" when recent average > older average by 0.1+ points
+  - "Lowering" when recent average < older average by 0.1+ points
+  - "Stable" when difference is within ±0.1 points
+- **Minimum Data Requirement**: Requires at least 2 reviews for meaningful trend analysis

 ### Frontend Data Flow
 - **API Abstraction**: Centralized API utilities in `/lib/api.ts` with TypeScript interfaces
 - **Name Resolution**: Host and guest IDs are resolved to names throughout the UI
 - **Caching Strategy**: Host/guest names are cached to avoid repeated API calls
 - **Progressive Enhancement**: Graceful fallbacks when names cannot be resolved
+- **Trend Consistency**: Dashboard table and insights hero section display identical trends by using the same unfiltered dataset
+- **Filter-Based Ratings**: Category ratings in insights page reflect filtered data while overall trend remains based on complete data

 ### Component Architecture
 - **Page-Level Data Fetching**: Each page handles its own data requirements